microsoftgraph/microsoft-graph-docs-contrib/concepts/accessreviews-overview.md

 ## Building blocks of the Access Reviews API

 The Access Reviews API structures information logically and comprises three major building blocks:
 + Access reviews schedule *definitions*: is the logical blueprint that contains the settings of an access review and its instances.
-An access review can have multiple definitions.
 + An access review *instance*: represents a review activity that has a scope, reviewers, and a status.
 An access review definition may have multiple instances as is the case in monthly recurring reviews.
 One-off reviews have exactly one instance.
 + *Decision items* recorded for a review: represent a decision a reviewer made on an instance, including the time stamp and justification for the decision.
 Each review instance has as many decisions as the number of users under review.
 If there are no decisions taken, that is, reviewers haven’t responded to the review, there will be no decision objects for the instance.